Chemistry Page

 Halogenation: Halogenation of phenol occurs at a rapid rate.
 A white precipitate of 2,4,6-tri-bromo phenol is obtained immediately after adding bromine to phenol water.

-Phenol Halogenation
+phenol Halogenation

 Nitration: A reaction of dilute nitric acid of phenol results in a mixture of ortho and para-nitro-phenol.

-phenol nitration
+phenol Nitration

 The reaction of phenol to concentrated nitric acid and concentrated sulfuric acid gives 2,4,6-tri-nitro-phenol, also called picric acid.